Slalom (video game): Reception

 AllGame editor Brett Alan Weiss's retrospective review was critical as he called Slalom "a rush job" that did not capture the spirit of skiing.
 He said that the game was repetitive, too simple, and not fun for adults.
 Weiss described the graphics as blocky and insipid, the sound as repetitive and derivative.
 He said that even though it was an early release in the console's lifespan, Slalom was on par with the 1979 Intellivision's capabilities.
 He recommended Konami's Antarctic Adventure for the ColecoVision instead.
 UK-based magazine Retro Gamer wrote that the game received little fanfare.
 The magazine's Stuart Hunt wrote in December 2010, on Rare's 25th anniversary, that the game was "fun but quite simplistic" in its lack of race variety.
 He said, though, that the game showcased how the company could maximize the system resources of the NES.
-Slalom was included in Rare Replay, a compilation of 30 Rare games, released on the Xbox One on August 4, 2015.
+Slalom was included in Rare Replay, a compilation of 30 Rare games, released on the Xbox One in August 2015, after Microsoft Studios acquired the rights to the game through their purchase of Rare.